xpresscodin/Advance-scheduler/README.md

 The API and the static frontend are served from the same Node.js process.
 All data is persisted inside `server/data/store.json`.

+## Deploying to Vercel

+Vercel can host the API as a serverless function while serving the static client from the `client/` directory configured as the public folder.

+1. Install the [Vercel CLI](https://vercel.com/docs/cli) and authenticate with `vercel login`.
+2. From the repository root run `vercel` and accept the defaults.
+The included `vercel.json`:
+   - Treats `client/` as the static public directory so `index.html`, `availability.html`, and related assets are hosted automatically.
+   - Deploys the Node handler in `api/index.js` using the Node.js 18 runtime so all `/api/*` routes work the same as they do locally.
+   - Seeds each deployment with the sample data from `server/data/store.json` by copying it into an ephemeral `/tmp` directory when the function boots.
+3. Promote a preview to production with `vercel --prod` when you are satisfied.

+> **Note:** Vercel’s serverless filesystem is ephemeral.
+Availability submissions and generated schedules reset whenever the function is re-created unless you replace the JSON data store with a persistent database.

 ## Intern availability portal

 - Share the `/availability.html` link with interns so they can submit their own time windows.